preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 ------------------------
 To select a Page Layout, do the following:

-1. Open the list "Layout" an select a layout.
+1. Open the list "Layout" and select a layout.

 .. image:: select-page-layout-new.png

-If more than one Page Layout is available, you can change page layout for a page this way.
+If more than one Page Layout is available, you can change Page Layout for a page this way.
 You must publish to apply the layout change.

 **Note!** If blocks already are added to the page, they will normally realign to the new layout.
 If that is not possible, all blocks will be placed in one single Zone.
 You then have to drag the blocks to the correct Zones.